gozde-ozcan/gozde-ozcan.github.io/_publications/2009-10-01-paper-title-number-1.md

 date: 2021-04-30
 venue: '2021 SIAM International Conference on Data Mining (SDM)'
 paperurl: 'http://gozde-ozcan.github.io/files/SubmodularMaximizationViaTaylorSeriesApproximation.pdf'
-citation: 'Özcan, Gözde, Armin Moharrer, and Stratis Ioannidis.(2021). &quot;Submodular Maximization via Taylor Series Approximation.&quot; <i>Proceedings of the 2021 SIAM International Conference on Data Mining (SDM).
-Society for Industrial and Applied Mathematics, 2021.</i>.'
+citation: 'Özcan, Gözde, Armin Moharrer, and Stratis Ioannidis.
+(2021). &quot;Submodular Maximization via Taylor Series Approximation.&quot; <i>Proceedings of the 2021 SIAM International Conference on Data Mining (SDM).
+Society for Industrial and Applied Mathematics, 2021.</i>'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.